-Tracking your food and calorie intake from time to time is important.
+Tracking your food and calorie intake can be important.

-Counting calories is actually very easy to do these days.
-There are many incredibly useful websites and apps that help you log your meals and track your intake.
+These days, counting calories is very easy.
+There are many useful websites and apps that help you log your meals and track your intake.

-This article reviews the 5 best calorie counters available today.
+This article reviews the five best calorie counters available today.

-All of them are accessible online on a website, and signing up takes less than a minute.
-They also have apps for iPhone/iPad and Android phones and tablets.
+All of them are accessible online, and signing up takes less than a minute.
+They all have apps for iPhone, iPad and Android.

 MyFitnessPal is one of the most popular calorie counters right now.